strangerstudios/memberlite/docs/build-process.md

 3. Run `npm run build:blocks` to build blocks and editor settings.
 4. Run `npm run build:css` to compile Sass to CSS.
 5. Run `npm run build:rtl` to compile a RTL version of the CSS.
 If you've made Sass changes, you'll need to compile the CSS for `main.scss` first.
-6. Run `npm run build` to build blocks, editor settings, and CSS all at once.
+6. Run `npm run build` to build blocks, editor settings, CSS, and the RTL stylesheet all at once.
 7. You can also run `npm run watch:css` or `npm run watch:blocks` to watch for changes and rebuild automatically.

 ## How the RTL CSS is Built